score-spec/docs/content/en/docs/extensions/implement-ports-volumes.md

 Paired with the `score.yaml` file is the extension file, `humanitec.score.yaml`, which contains additional hints for the score-humanitec CLI tool.

-The extension file helps the CLI tool add proper routes to Humanitec's {{< glossary_tooltip text="Deployment Delta" term_id="deployment-delta" >}}, so that the service is available to the outer world.
+The extension file helps the CLI tool add proper routes to Humanitec's Deployment Delta, so that the service is available to the outer world.

 The following is an implementation of the `humanitec.score.yaml` file.